jhidding/MacroExercises.jl/docs/src/polynomials.md

 @elapsed test_f2(1000)
 ```

-So the tight loop version is an order of magnitude faster (note the sample size).
+This takes about three seconds on my machine, so the tight loop version is an order of magnitude faster (note the sample size).
 Can we do better?
 Now it starts to get interesting!
 We'll generate code as if we unroll the for-loop for a specific case of a polynomial manualy.

 ``` {.julia #polynomials}
 function expand(f::Polynomial{T}) where T<:Number